 8. Identification tags

 Make sure that all information on your pet’s identification tags are up to date.
 This could save a lot of stress and hassle if there were to be a mix up en route.
-See here for what information should be on a tag.

 9. Contact a pet relocation service!

 Want the stress of relocating your pet taken away from you?
 Using a pet relocation service, such as Ferndale Kennels, means that the whole process is taken care of for you.
 Services that have both expert knowledge and comprehensive facilities means your pet will have a smooth and efficient experience from start to finish.
 Some services even offer door to door relocation.
 For more information on the services Ferndale Kennels offers please click here.